cockroachdb/docs/v22.2/multiregion-overview.md

 ## Table localities

-_Table locality_ determines how CockroachDB optimizes access to the table's data from one or more "home regions".
-Every table in a multi-region database has a "table locality setting".
+_Table locality_ determines how CockroachDB optimizes access to CockroachDB optimizes access to the table's data.
+Every table in a multi-region database has a "table locality setting" that configures one or more *home regions* at the table or row level.
+A table or row's home region is where the [leaseholder](replication-layer.html#leases) of its ranges is placed, along with a number of voting replicas determined by the [survival goal](when-to-use-zone-vs-region-survival-goals.html) of the database.

 By default, all tables in a multi-region database are _regional_ tables—that is, CockroachDB optimizes access to the table's data from a single home region (by default, the database's primary region).

 For information about the table localities CockroachDB supports, see the sections: